Install using npm

 }

 In addition to these logs BrowserStack also provides Raw logs, Selenium logs, Appium logs and Interactive session.
-Complete details to enable all the debugging options can be found here.
+You can find the complete details to enable all the debugging options.

 Once you have successfully run your first test on BrowserStack, you might want to do one of the following: